AakashRevankar/Audio_restoration/README.md

 # Audio restoration using Median filter and Cubic splines

 ## High-level Description of the project
-This project is built on Assignment 1(Trinity College Dublin) of Computational Methods in the M.Sc Electronic Information Engineering Course.
+This project is built on Assignment 1 (Trinity College Dublin) of Computational Methods in the M.Sc Electronic Information Engineering Course.
 Assignment 1 is about degrading a clean signal, detecting the clicks and filtering it using Autoregressive methods.

-For more details about the project check [here](https://www.google.ie/webhp) to read the project report.
+For more details about the project check [here](https://www.google.ie/webhp) to read the project report of Assignmnet 1.
+---
+The degraded signal.wav , ```sh detected_signal_clicks.mat``` are extracted using the program mentioned here.

 - median filtering
 - cubic splines